A Road Runs Through it- right through the ruins of Tsukuba`s old Hanamuro-Jo (花室城) Fortress, that is!

-This is true, despite the fact that the Hanamuro Jo has no elegant turrent (tenshukaku), or impressive stone foundations.
-Nor does it have any cleverly designed defensive features, such as those found in its more famous couterparts- in fact we dont know very much about what it was like at all.
+This is true, despite the fact that the Hanamuro-Jo has no elegant turret (tenshukaku), or impressive stone foundations.
+Nor does it have any cleverly designed defensive features, such as those found in its more famous counterparts – in fact we don’t know very much about what it was like at all.

-The multitudes Ive told you about who do pass through the ruins, though, remain within its precincts for less than 5 seconds,and do not even get out of their cars- in fact, they almost surely do not know that a fortress does or ever did stand on that spot!
-There are no sign are marking of any kind to indicate this.
+The multitudes that I am talking about, though, those who do pass through the ruins, remain within its precincts for less than 5 seconds, and do not even get out of their cars!
+In fact, they almost surely do not even know that a fortress does or ever did stand on that spot!
+There are no signs or markings of any kind to indicate that.

 (You might well ask- if nobody else knows about it, Avi, then how do YOU?
-When, I learned of the location of the old fort (which I knew of from obscure history texts) from an even obscurer map of Tsukuba- an archaeological map- which was given to me by the curator of a local history museum.)
+Well, I learned of the location of the old fort (which I knew of from obscure books of local history ) from an even more obscure map of Tsukuba- an archaeological map- which was given to me by the curator of a local history museum.

-And though I believe that the Japanese authorites are usually interested in at least documenting archaeological finding after detailed surveys before construction ( sometime plans are actually stopped as a result of these excavations), it seems that a blind eye was turned when it can to construction in Tsukuba.
+And though I believe that the Japanese authorities are usually interested in at least documenting archaeological finding after detailed surveys before construction ( sometimes plans are actually halted as a result of these excavations), it seems that a blind eye was turned when it came to construction in Tsukuba.
 Straight lines were marked out by the surveyors, and historical sites or no historical sites, hills were cut through, trees cut down and asphalt laid.

 The part of the hill on which the main fortification sat, however, was always respectfully called The Castle by the local residents- and left undeveloped- until the bulldozers came to put in the Tsukuba Gakuen line.

 Even with the road running through it, the old fortress site can still has a special aura about it.
 And the views afforded from the spot where the main fortress once stood are pleasing and reveal why this hill was chosen as a place to build a fort.